-The Alentejo region is all about 'cork, pork and walk', home as it is to beautiful cork oak forests, rural countryside that could tempt even the most committed urbanite to explore by foot and elegant wine estates.
+The Alentejo region is all about 'cork, pork and walk', home as it is to beautiful cork oak forests and rural countryside that could tempt even the most committed urbanite to explore by foot and elegant wine estates.
 'Pata negra', Portugal's answer to parma ham (and better, in our humble opinion), is also plentiful in the region thanks to the acorn-fed black pigs.
 With a beautiful beachfronted coastline and a crop of recent boutique spa hotel openings, we've declared this unexplored location as Portugal's next big thing for luxury holidayers.

 The Alentejo has a wonderful climate, making it an ideal holiday destination to visit all year round.
 The summer months can be a little hot for some, but for those who can handle it and can find a spot by a swimming pool, it can be very manageable.
 In the spring the Alentejo blossoms and the weather is warm and thoroughly conducive to a short break away from still wintery Britain.
 This is also a great time to see the harvesting of local vineyards.
 The autumn and winter months are a little cooler but are great for wining and dining and curling up by an open fire.